-We have offices in France, Spain, Germany, the UK, Slovenia, Slovakia, and Poland, offering local knowledge, language and forging relationships with government authorities and agencies.
+We have offices in France, Spain, Germany, Poland and the UK offering local knowledge, language and forging relationships with government authorities and agencies.
 The model is straightforward and has proven to work well on behalf of our clients for many years.

 The Plant Protection Products Regulation (EU) No. 1107/2009 came into force on June 14, 2011, and lays down the rules and procedures for the placing of protection products onto the market within the EU and introduces many new regulatory challenges.

 The Biocidal Products Regulation 528/2012 (EC) concerns market access and use of biocidal products in the European Union.
 The regulation covers a very diverse group of products including disinfectants, non-agricultural pest control products, and preservatives.

 The introduction of Regulation (EC) No 1223/2009 which came into force on July 11, 2013, imposes stringent procedures on organizations involved in cosmetics and personal care products.
 All cosmetic products being marketed within the European Union have to be registered on the new Cosmetic Products Notification Portal (CPNP).